ThetaUP/Gnu.Scientific.Library.mini-demo/README.md

 The library also comes with cBLAS support. cBLAS is the C implementation of the efficient BLAS numercal library which was originally written in Fortran.
 In the guide, there are references to small demonstration programmes, all of the programmes can be found in their respective directories here in this repository.

+## 'Bigger' programmes
+Some more elaborate programmes are included to demonstrate the combined usage of the functions introduced in the guide.
+The current list of examples:
+    - LINEAR_REGRESSION/OLS.c